SpaceX - formally Space Exploration Technologies Corp. - is expected to list publicly on Nasdaq under the ticker SPCX.

 Can I buy SPCX if I'm in the UK or outside the US?

-Trading 212 gives retail investors access to US-listed stocks, including new IPOs.
-SPCX shares will be available to all eligible customers.
+Trading 212 may make certain US-listed stocks, including new IPOs, available to its clients.
+SPCX shares will be available to all eligible customers, availability is subject to the IPO taking place.

 Is SPCX available in an ISA or SIPP wrapper?